cyysu/Boxgame/README.md

-# Sokoban_Py
+# BoxGame

-It's a Sokoban game written with pygame.
+It's a BoxGame  written with pygame.

 Code style is ugly and i don't want to refactor it .